skienzmatishun/rippreport/content/p/fairhope-special-meeting/index.md

   llm_score: 85
   recency_score: 1.7482142590033594
   rank: 10
+summary: Our ongoing exposure of council trickery uncovers why Jack Burrell called an early morning emergency meeting to bypass city oversight.
+Meeting agendas and financial receipts show a desperate effort to fund private legal defense and hide six-figure employee settlements.
+What were these politicians trying to hide before the public woke up?
 ---
 Jack Burrell is calling a special meeting on Friday the 29th at 8:00 am.